 5. Re-Open a File from the Open Recent Menu

 If you’ve worked on a file in a specific app, you can re-open it from that app’s Open Recent menu.
 Choose File > Open Recent, then select the file.
 Note that this menu only stores a limited number of files.
+You can adjust this number in System Settings > Desktop & Dock, by choosing a number from none to 50 for Recent documents, applications, and servers.

 6. Open Files from a Dock Icon